andrybc/ai-journal-backend/README.md

 ```
 This will create a `.env` file from the template and install all dependencies.
 Update the `.env` file with your MongoDB credentials.

+> **Note for Windows Users**: The `npm run setup` command does not work properly in PowerShell.
+Please use Git Bash when working with this project on Windows.

 4. Start the Application
 ```bash
 npm run mongodb  # Start MongoDB container